ezpectus/ezpectus/README.md

 ### Highlights

-* 2900+ solved problems on LeetCode
+* 2900+ algorithmic problems solved across LeetCode, HackerRank, and Codeforces
 * Active on HackerRank and Codeforces
 * Strong foundation in algorithms and data structures
 * Public repositories containing documented solutions and engineering notes